 1. Support Each Other:

-As a woman in science I know that one of the biggest things that helped me to stay in science is my support system.
+As a woman in STEM I know that one of the biggest things that helped me to stay in science is my support system.
 My support system includes: my faith, God, family and other women in STEM.
 I like when I see women in STEM do amazing things and I like to see girls get excited about STEM!
 If we want to increase the number of women in STEM we have to build a strong support system and start now!

 Along with support comes mentoring.
 I am working on some mentoring posts for the future (stay tuned).
 Mentoring is a big part of empowering women in STEM.
 When I realized I wanted to become a scientist I did not have many science role models.
 The only role model I had when I was younger was my aunt, who is an electrical engineer.
 She was my biggest influence and is one of the reasons I am a scientist today.
 Who was your mentor at a young age?